-If you’ve considered adoption or are in the process of adoption or know someone who is adopting or has completed an adoption, it’s very likely that you’ve either asked or have been asked, “How long does adoption take?”
+If you’ve considered adoption or are in the process of adoption or know someone who is adopting or has completed an adoption, you’ve likely either asked or have been asked, “How long does adoption take?”
 If only there was a set timeline—a solid start and end date—but the process of adoption differs depending on the path taken, state regulations, county requirements, and of course, good ‘ole Murphy’s law as it applies to most adoption experiences (and if you’ve completed one you know what I mean).
 If only there was a way to gauge the time between taking those wobbly first steps on your adoption journey to nervously holding your child for the first time.
 Still, with the right amount of research and understanding you should be able to better determine the typical time frames involved with the kind of adoption you choose.

 Let’s face it, adoption has a reputation for being a difficult way to grow your family.
 Speak to the more than 123,000 children in foster care, according to Dave Thomas Foundation for Adoption, who are patiently waiting for forever families and I’m sure they would agree.
 From the lists, the long requirements, to the time it takes, to the cost, to the legal considerations, it can feel confusing and stressful even to those who have gone through it before.